Serving Woodcarvers in East Central Wisconsin

 Larry Lienau of rural Sheboygan conducted the 11 am

-wood fitted together to create a mosaic-like picture with an
+fitted together to create a mosaic-like picture with an illusion

-illusion of depth.
-This intricate style of woodworking takes
+of depth.
+This intricate style of woodworking takes skill and

 Chainsaw carver Dave Bartels of